 John Cohn, a lung-disease specialist at Thomas Jefferson University Hospital in Philadelphia said, “It’s sort of like asking the police commissioner to regulate prostitution.”
 Perhaps Cohn anticipates agency capture of the sort typically seen in Washington.

 This somewhat tepid celebration was prompted by uncertainty about how the FDA would really manage its new authority.
-There is also the feeling that this statute, like many others, had a title that sounded more powerful that the content justified.
+There is also the feeling that this statute, like many others, had a title that sounded more powerful than the content justified.
 The word “prevention” in the title sounds rather dramatic, but the teeth in the law itself are more like baby teeth than fully mature incisors.
 (Consider, for example, the exception made for menthol-flavored cigarettes.)